-Unless otherwise ordered, unidentified liquids, containers, controlled substances, or other suspect substances will be returned to the party offering them.
+Applications for exceptions to this rule regarding large or irregularly shaped objects, firearms, firearms ammunition, drugs, or money shall be made in writing to the Criminal Supervising Judge or his or her designee, with notice to the branch court's exhibits custodian and all parties.
 All exhibits must be individually tagged with the proper exhibit tag.
 Each exhibit tag must be properly completed and securely attached to the exhibit.
 Any exhibit improperly tagged, marked, weighed, or otherwise identified will not be accepted by any court.
 Original photographs must be substituted for any photographically enlarged exhibits.
-A court, in its discretion, may order a photograph substituted for large or bulky exhibits which might pose a storage problem.
-A court, in its discretion, may admit any exhibit in the interest of justice.